CodethinkLabs/deploylib/README.md

 deployment of filesystem trees to various targets including tarballs and OpenStack clouds.

-The `deploylib-driver` script is called to run these deployment scripts, with variables either in the environment or in a YAML file being used to choose which deployment scripts to run and also to pass parameters to the deployment scripts.
+The `run-deploylib` script is called to run these deployment scripts, with variables either in the environment or in a YAML file being used to choose which deployment scripts to run and also to pass parameters to the deployment scripts.
 Variables